benbalter/jekyll-auth/README.md

 1. Navigate to [the GitHub app registration page](https://github.com/settings/applications/new)
 2. Give your app a name
 3. Tell GitHub the URL you want the app to eventually live at.
 If using a free Heroku account, this will be something like http://my-site.herokuapp.com
-4. Specify the callback URL; should be like this: http://my-site.herokuapp.com/auth/github/callback
+4. Specify the callback URL; should be like this: https://my-site.herokuapp.com/auth/github/callback; note that this is **https**, not http.
 5. Hit Save, but leave the page open, you'll need some of the information in a moment

-Note, remember the 'my-site' part for later on when using `heroku create`
+Remember the 'my-site' part for later on when using `heroku create`.
+Also, my-site is often called 'app-name' in Heroku documenation.

 ### Add Jekyll Auth to your site

-1. Add `gem 'jekyll-auth'` to your `Gemfile` or if you don't already have a `Gemfile`, create a file called `Gemfile` in the root of your site's repository with the following content:
+1. Within your new site repository or orphaned github [branch](https://help.github.com/articles/creating-project-pages-manually/) (the branch could be named anything except 'gh-pages' since this would then be public on github!), add `gem 'jekyll-auth'` to your `Gemfile` or if you don't already have a `Gemfile`, create a file called `Gemfile` in the root of your site's repository with the following content:

   ```ruby
   source "https://rubygems.org"